Preparing for a Changing Climate

 From more intense storm events causing flooding to high heat days leading to poor air quality, our town is already experiencing the impacts of climate change.
 The need for urgent action is well recognized by international, national, state, and local agencies and governments.
 In Winchester, these changes continue to create unacceptable risks and costs to the Town, residents, and businesses.
 For example, over the past several decades, the Town of Winchester has experienced devastating flooding along the Aberjona River and its tributaries, which has endangered public safety, disrupted businesses, and schools, and led to significant economic losses totaling more than $25 million.

 We must reduce these risks and costs by reducing the carbon pollution created when we burn fossil fuels such as coal, oil, and natural gas that still power and heat most of our buildings and vehicles.
 However, due to the ability of greenhouse gases like carbon dioxide to remain in the atmosphere for decades, a certain amount of climate change is now inevitable.
+This website from the National Oceanographic and Atmospheric Administration (NOAA) provides an excellent summary of past, current, and future temperature and other climate-related trends in Massachusetts.
 We must take steps today so that we are more prepared to cope with the impacts of climate change in the future.

 Following are the primary climate-related threats facing Winchester, along with information about how the Town is working to address those threats.
 You can play an important role in helping ensure your family is prepared for a changing climate.

 Heat is a growing problem in Winchester.
 Climate change is causing more extreme weather, including heat waves, and it will get worse.
 Projections from the Massachusetts Executive Office of Energy and Environmental Affairs show that the number of very hot days (over 90 degrees) each year will double from about 10 per year now to over 20 by 2050.
 In 2020, Winchester finalized a Municipal Vulnerability Preparedness Report that identified extreme heat as one of four top priority hazards facing the town.
-Heat is identified as a significant concern in Winchester’s All Hazards Mitigation Plan, Master Plan, Climate Action Plan, Municipal Vulnerability Preparedness Plan, Heat Statement, and draft Heat Response Strategy (scheduled for completion in March, 2022).
+Heat is identified as a significant concern in Winchester’s All Hazards Mitigation Plan, Master Plan, Climate Action Plan, Municipal Vulnerability Preparedness Plan, Heat Statement, and Heat Response Strategy.

 What the Town is Doing

-In March 2022 the Town will release a Heat Response Strategy with several recommendations to help prepare for a future with more intense and frequent heat waves.
+In March 2022 the Town released a Heat Response Strategy with several recommendations to help prepare for a future with more intense and frequent heat waves.
 Recommended measures in that Strategy include:

 - Conduct outreach campaigns to identify residents vulnerable to heat emergencies